Hoyasumii/bee-movie/README.md

 What life?
 You have no life!

 You have no job.
-You'
+You'r